-One request we regularly get here at ACS is to create outdoor spaces that include fire pits and stamped concrete.
+One request we regularly get here at KansasCityConcrete is to create outdoor spaces that include fire pits and stamped concrete.
 Adding these landscaping design elements to your patio or backyard allow you to have a great space to entertain friends and family.
 Fire pits and stamped concrete can also increase your home’s resale value if you ever decided to move.
 Installing these two things at the same time is one of the most efficient ways to transform your patio area.

 Stamped Concrete and Fire Pit Installation